-- 4,222 people had the listing appear in their news feed
+- 548 people saw the ad/boosted post in their news feed (419 paid reach, 146 organic reach)

-- cost per view worked out to .0035 cents
+- cost per click: 11 cents

 Is Facebook a good fit for your business?

 Whether Facebook is a good fit for your business or not depends on various factors.
-Are those you hope to reach active on Facebook?
-Do the products and services you sell fit with the audience that is on Facebook?
+Are the people or businesses you hope to reach active on Facebook?
+Do the products and services you sell fit with the audience you hope to reach on Facebook?

-The Social Media Examiner article 10 Big Brand Facebook Tactics Any Business Can Use offers some good ideas on what to post and how to make it engaging.
+The Social Media Examiner article 10 Big Brand Facebook Tactics Any Business Can Use offers some ideas on what to post and how to make it engaging.

-Promoted Posts and Advertising
+Boosted Posts and Advertising

-It’s easy to promote posts from your Facebook business Page.
-Just click the ‘Boost Post’ button that appears when you are entering content to share.
+It’s easy to boost posts on your Facebook business Page.
+Just click the ‘Boost Post’ button that available when you are creating your post and before you click the Publish button.
 Then select your budget, targeting options and the duration of the promotion.

 It all depends on who you are hoping to reach, the quality of the content you are sharing and whether you are willing to pay to get your posts and brand in front of those you hope to reach.